mazzalab-ieo/recallme/README.md

 RecallME is a condarized python tool for VCF files comparison and variant calling pipelines benchmarking and optimization.

 ## Installation and setup
-Once downloaded the repository, user has to install the conda environment from the yml file by typing the following command
+Once the repository has been pulled, user has to install the conda environment from the yml file by typing the following command
 ```
 conda env create -f RecallME_0.1.yml
 ```